 Lionel Messi was excluded from the match day squad altogether to speed his return to full fitness, but the Catalans were boosted by the return of Eric Abidal to the starting line-up for the first time in 14 months.

-Plenty of possession but paltry penetration was the story of the game for Barca in the opening exchanges, but with 17 minutes gone, it was contentiously handed a chance to take the lead after Pape Diop was penalized, harshly, for a foul on Andres Iniesta in the box.
+Plenty of possession but paltry penetration was the story of the game for Barca in the opening exchanges, but with 17 minutes gone, they were contentiously handed a chance to take the lead after Pape Diop was penalised, harshly, for a foul on Andres Iniesta in the box.

 But justice would be done for the visitors, when Keylor Navas guessed correctly to push away David Villa’s sub-par attempt from the penalty spot.

 Barca continued to find clear-cut chances hard to come by despite completely monopolising the ball, and it took a stunning 35-yard drive from Dani Alves to force Navas into his next meaningful action of the match.